MicrosoftDocs/azure-docs/articles/cognitive-services/QnAMaker/Tutorials/integrate-with-power-virtual-assistant-fallback-topic.md

         * Output - knowledge base answer
     * Create a solution and add the flow.
 * Return to Power Virtual Agents:
-    * Select the solution's output as a message for a topic
+    * Select the solution's output as a message for a topic.

 ## Create and publish a knowledge base